tanooj-s/sourcer/README.md

 webaites.
 Second, it makes an HTTP request to each website in the consolidated list and if there is a good response extracts text data from each website.
 Finally, from the extracted text data, and using the pre-trained word embeddings, for each website it creates a 'website vector' that is a n-dimensional representation of what that website is about (dimensionality specified by whichever word embeddings you are using).
-Using a similar representation for the input phrase entered by the user, the scorer.py script then uses cosine similarity to provide a real valued score between -1 and 1 for how relevant each website is to the input phrase.
+Using a similar representation for the input phrase entered by the user, the scorer.py script then uses a combination of cosine similarity and Euclidean distance to provide a real valued score between -1 and 1 for how relevant each website is to the input phrase.
 The websites are then sorted from highest to lowest score.
 Once this is completed the tool outputs a csv file with the text data, scores and whatever data was provided from SEMrush for each website.

 ------USAGE------